AgencyFit Framework

 Capability

-Whether the people, ownership, practical skill, and operating maturity exist to support the change.
+Whether people, ownership, and skill exist to support the change.

 Infrastructure